ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/running.rst

 --------
 As RMG runs, it will continuously log information as the run progresses.
-By default, this will include input file information, databases loaded, kinetic rate rules used, thermo estimation, model enlargment details, reaction simulation (to see if termination criteria are met), and finally (after several iterations), final mechanism details, execution time, and memory usage.
+By default, this will include input file information, databases loaded, kinetic rate rules used, thermo estimation, model enlargment details, reaction simulation (to see if termination criteria are met), and (after several iterations) final mechanism details, execution time, and memory usage.

 The logged information can be controlled by